 Everything you need to know

 Peach Bowl, Inc. operates the Chick-fil-A Peach Bowl, the ninth-oldest bowl game in the country and one of New Year’s Six Bowls selected to host the College Football Playoff.
 In 2014 and 2015, the Chick-fil-A Peach Bowl hosted top nationally ranked teams as assigned by the College Football Playoff Selection Committee.
 In 2016, the Bowl hosted its first College Football Playoff Semifinal between No. 1 Alabama and No. 4 Washington.
-Last year, the Chick-fil-A Peach Bowl celebrated its 50th anniversary with a matchup of No. 7 Auburn and No. 12 UCF as the first New Year’s Six bowl game to be played on New Year’s Day.
+Last year, the Chick-fil-A Peach Bowl featured another top-10 matchup where the No. 10 Florida Gators defeated the No. 7 Michigan Wolverines 41-15.

-The Bowl has earned a reputation as one of the most competitive bowls in the country, with 54 percent (27 of 50) of its games being decided by a touchdown or less.
-Peach Bowl, Inc. has disbursed $173 million in team payouts over its 50-year history and has given $173 million in all-time team payouts.
-The Bowl also leads all other bowl game organizations in charitable and scholarship contributions, giving more than $31.6 million to organizations in need since 2002.
+The Bowl has earned a reputation as one of the most competitive bowls in the country, with 53 percent (27 of 51) of its games being decided by a touchdown or less.
+Peach Bowl, Inc. has disbursed $185.2 million in team payouts over its 51-year history.
+The Bowl also leads all other bowl game organizations in charitable and scholarship contributions, giving more than $32.8 million to organizations in need since 2002.
 Peach Bowl, Inc. also owns and manages the Chick-fil-A Kickoff Game, the Chick-fil-A Peach Bowl Challenge charity golf tournament and is the presenting sponsor and manager of The Dodd Trophy national coach of the year award.

 - $12 million in total team payouts